 Once you’ve emptied the drawer and grease pan, take a ball of fine steel wool and a little bit of your gentle cleaning solution to give the inside of the gas grill lid and sides a wipe down.

-How to keep your barbecue grill clean
+How to keep your barbecue grill cleaner for longer

 After deep cleaning your gas grill it’s unlikely you’re going to want to do it again anytime soon.
 Instead, help prevent future build up by trying out these easy techniques.